SEN Information Report for Firside Junior School 2018-2019

 All staff at Firside Junior School are aware of the Equality Act 2010.
 This legislation places explicit duties on schools, settings and providers including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act and to make ‘reasonable adjustments.’

 Transition is part of life for every learner.
 However, sometimes those children with SEN maybe find it a little more difficult than others.
 That is why it is important that transition is made as smooth as possible for learners with SEN.

 As a junior school, at Firside we know how important the transition phase is for children.
 That is why the communication we have in our cluster amongst the infant and high schools is so important.

 Our SENDCo visits both of our main feeder schools to discuss the transition of all their children with SEN, in preparation and extra visits can be organised so the children feel as comfortable and familiar with the school before the change in September.

 Furthermore, the SENDCo spends time with the SENDCo at our cluster high school, to discuss those children moving up and also discussing the opportunity for extra visits.

 However, time is also given for class teachers to discuss those children moving into their class who are already in the school, allowing support and provision to smoothly continue with them as they make their way through the school.

 Furthermore, any parents/carers who have concerns about their child’s transition, is always welcome to come and discuss this with the SENDCo by ringing 01603 426550.

-Firside Junior Academy believes in developing excellent provision for all learners.
+Firside Junior School believes in developing excellent provision for all learners.
 This annual report declares our annual offer to learners with SEN, but in order for it to be effective it needs the views of all members of our community, including parents/carers, children, governors and staff.
 Please support this by becoming party of the SEN Review group.